abhisheksurve45/interview-notes/design-pattern/README.md

 These 26 can be classified into 3 types:

-1. Creational: Provides a way to create new objects which increases the flexibility and reusability.
+1. [Creational](https://github.com/abhisheksurve45/interview-notes/tree/master/design-pattern/creational) : Provides a way to create new objects which increases the flexibility and reusability.

 2. Structural: Helps to structure & assemble objects and classes while making them flexible.